ngs1810/Mosaic-All/README.md

 1. Three Output files from MosaiC-ALL/postprocessing/M3_CombineCalls.sh
 2. pGoM.sh output file
 3. Amend the working directory and output_file prefix in the R.script

+## Demo using a test data (./MosaiC-All/TestRun/)

+To test the installation and variant calling process, we have provided a test data which was extracted from MosaicForecast publication.

+### 1.Config and Resources
+The resources used for testdata can be found in the ./MosaiC-All/TestRun/Resources.
+Please specify the following resources in the **config** file:-

+- RESOURCES="./MosaiC-All/TestRun/Resources"

+- DBSNP=${RESOURCES}/b37_dbsnp_138.b37.vcf

+- REPEATS=${RESOURCES}/all_repeats.b37.bed
+  _#This can be found in subfolder of MosaicHunter (./MosaicHunter-master/resources)_

+- COMMONERROR=${RESOURCES}/WES_Agilent_71M.error_prone.b37.bed
+  _#This can be found in subfolder of MosaicHunter (./MosaicHunter-master/resources)_

+- PON_A=${RESOURCES}/somatic-b37_Mutect2-exome-panel.vcf
+  _#This can be downloaded from https://storage.googleapis.com/gatk-best-practices/somatic-b37_

+- PON_B=${RESOURCES}/somatic-b37_Mutect2-exome-panel.vcf
+  _#For testdata purpose, we just define the same Panel of Normals used for $PON_A_

+- GERMLINE_RESOURCES=${RESOURCES}/somatic-b37_af-only-gnomad.raw.sites.vcf
+  _#This can downloaded from https://storage.googleapis.com/gatk-best-practices/somatic-b37/af-only-gnomad.raw.sites.vcf_

+### 2.Command

+Execute the following command, which will perform variant calling and store the outputs in the $GIT/TestRun/Output

+GIT=./MosaiC-All
+CONFIG=$GIT/config/Mosaic-All.config
+$GIT/MASTERSCRIPT_MosaiC-All.sh -s $GIT/TestRun/SampleID_Test -o $GIT/TestRun/Output -c $CONFIG

+### 3.Outputs

+The expected outputs are stored in $GIT/TestRun/Output_Expected, which can be used to compare with the given outputs.
+Also, we provide the M3 variants upon post-processing step (FinalList_M3).